-If you are just beginning to write your nursing personal statement, read the advice below so you don’t make these three mistakes on your nursing personal statement.
+If you are just beginning to write your personal statement for nursing school, read the advice below so you don’t make these three mistakes on your nursing personal statement.
 If you have already written a draft nursing personal statement, then use these guidelines to help review your work in the hope of improving it.
 These are the tips experienced medical editors would probably offer.

 - Don’t write an “ordinary” nursing personal statement, which looks just like all the others.

 - Don’t forget to explain how you became interested in the nursing field and your love for it.

 - Don’t leave out information about what you have been doing to prepare for a career in nursing.